25 Top-Rated Things to Do in Mexico

 Picture thousands of stalagmites and stalactites, translucent fresh water, and miles of tunnels connecting this mythical, prehistoric underground masterpiece.

 Many people take tours from Cancun and Playa del Carmen to see and experience cenotes.
-Tours are often combined with other activities, like the Horseback Riding and Cenotes Swim from Cancun or Playa del Carmen.

 8. Visit the Seaside Ruins at Tulum